Send the link below via email or IMCopy

 Reading this psalm christologically puts a point on the Christian Gospel, because it becomes a kind of all-or-nothing commitment, a choosing of the sides, like choosing whether to side with the existing human Empire or join God's newly initiated Rebel Alliance that means to retake the Empire for God in the name of the authentic heir to the throne.

 For 'ra`a`', 'break', in MT (hence NRSV), LXX reads the word as if the vowel pointing was different, thus 'rule' as in 'shepherd', 'ra`ah'.
-This is significant because of NT quotations that follow LXX.
+This is significant because of the three quotations that follow LXX in the book of Revelation.
 The effect of the difference is to soften the statement a little.

 Rev. 12:5 and 19:15 depend on the LXX wording, looking for the eschatological rule of Christ.